-In this series for newer or casual players we introduce the various Affiliations in Marvel Crisis Protocol, dip into their comic book history, and talk about building a roster around them and playing them.
+In this series for newer or casual players we introduce the various Affiliations in Marvel Crisis Protocol and dip into their comic book history.

 Okay, first off, there was a “Guardians of the Galaxy” team in the 1970s and 80s.
 They were set in the 30th century and were super boring.
 Ignore them.